supervisely-ecosystem/yolo/supervisely_integration/serve/README.md

 # How to Run

-0. Start the application from an app's context menu or the Ecosystem.
+0. Start the application from the project context menu or the Ecosystem.

 1. Select pre-trained model or custom model trained inside Supervisely platform, and a runtime for inference (screenshot doesn’t include all the available models.
 You can view the complete list in the [overview](#overview) section).